1 / 10

 Modern city cars have a hard time these days.
 It used to be that they weren’t suitable for anything other than urban dashes, but now the expectations of buyers are higher than ever before - and Toyota has played a big part in that.

 The original Aygo appeared in 2005, and although it was still a cheap car, it felt more sophisticated than its key rivals and proved popular as a result.
-A second-generation car arrived in 2014 and brought with it significant upgrades including numerous safety features not available on the original model.
+A second-generation car arrived in 2014 and brought with it significant upgrades including numerous safety features not available on the original model, making it one of our favourite city cars.

 Both generations of Aygo were part of a collaboration between Peugeot, Citroen and Toyota, with each manufacturer producing their own version of the car, differentiated only by some design details and specification.
 Small cars cost almost as much as bigger cars to design and build, but have to sell for much less money, so the joint effort reduced development costs and allowed the final product to be more sophisticated and of better quality as a result.